- Property Manager

 What is the workplace/work environment of Property Manager like?

-Property managers spend a significant amount of time outside their workplaces.
+A career as property managers involves spending a significant amount of time outside their workplaces.
 Specifically, on-site managers may spend a large part of their working day visiting the building engineer and contractors, inspecting apartments, monitoring the managerial and maintenance staff or resolving resident-reported problems.

 Does Property Manager require travelling?

-Property managers may spend time away from home when travelling to property holdings in the business or looking for property to purchase.
+A career as property managers involves spending time away from home when travelling to property holdings in the business or looking for property to purchase.
 Property managers must travel to various locations.
 Property managers attend evening meetings with tenants, property owners, boards of directors of local communities or civic organisations.

-The job shift is usually full-time for property managers.
+A career as property manager involves shift, usually full-time.
 Property managers prefer to work full-time but vary according to their roles and obligations.
 Property managers tend to only work in the daily shift; however, that does not mean they will not have to spend extra hours.
 Property managers normally work 40 to 45 hours a week, with particularly hectic tasks that usually need extra working hours.

 The employment of property managers is permanent in nature.
 Property managers have to be part of an organisation.
 They communicate with the employees as well as they interact with clients around the world about assignments.

-Property managers perform tasks within the workplace environment.
+A career as property managers involves performing tasks within the workplace environment.
 This work requires both physical and intellectual capabilities.
 Often physical strengths are needed under certain circumstances.
 Property managers work in an office atmosphere but often have to visit the sites.

 Presence in Geographical Area